barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 Everything we discussed before leads us to think about implementing a queue of sorts to handle the actions a particular user does on the UI.

-This is driven mainly by the POST limitation and not having access to the identifier for an action at the moment we send it in code.
-At the end of the day we need to track and reference all the promises somewhere until we at least get the identifiers.
+This is driven mainly by the POST limitation of not having access to the identifier for an action at the moment we send it in jvascript code.

+At the end of the day we also need to track and reference all the promises somewhere until we get the identifiers.

 ## Types of Tracked Actions

-We already discussed that states can undergo mainly 2 different types of updates while users are working on them.
+We already discussed that states can undergo mainly two different types of updates while users are working on them.
 Updates triggered by the users themselves and updates triggered by different users in the application.